 Fall only - January 15th.
 Students accepted to the program are eligible for a summer start date.
 MASTER OF SCIENCE The Department of Special Education and Communication Disorders offers a program leading to the Master of Science degree in speech-language pathology.
 The graduate program in speech-language pathology is accredited by the Council of Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association (ASHA).
-Students who complete the program are prepared to accept professional opportunities in health care facilities, community clinics, private practice, and public schools.
-The program combines classroom instruction and research and provides opportunities for graduate internships in a variety of settings.
-Students completing the prescribed program are eligible to apply for any of the following: ASHA certification, Illinois licensure in Speech-Language Pathology, and non-teachingcertificature/licenture for the Illinois public schools.
-Additional requirements may apply for each certificate/license.
-ADMISSION To be considered for admission to the graduate program, students must submit undergraduate and graduate transcripts, scores from the Graduate Record Examination (GRE), a résumé (maximum of two pages) and three letters of recommendation.
+The program includes academic course work in the basic scientific and clinical aspects of human communication and its disorders.
+Students interested in obtaining the American Speech-Language-Hearing Association Certificate of Clinical Competence, and Illinois Department of Financial and Professional Regulation License in Speech-language Pathology and/or an Illinois State Board of Education Professional Educator License in Speech-language Pathology (non-teaching) will need to complete additional requirements for each certificate/license.
+Students who complete such additional requirements are prepared to provide clinical services as a speech-language pathologist in a variety of settings.
+ADMISSION To be considered for admission to the graduate program, students must submit undergraduate and graduate transcripts, scores from the Graduate Record Examination (GRE), a résumé and three letters of recommendation.
 Transcripts, GRE scores, and letters of recommendation are all submitted through the Centralized Application Service.
-The resume is submitted directly to the program director.
-For more information on applying, please visit the department website at http://www.siue.edu/education/secd/graduate/speech-path-audio-grad-requirements.shtml.
 Students must document a 3.0 grade point average (A=4.0) to apply.
 Admission is a competitive process.
 Not all qualified applicants will be admitted to the program.
-The majority of students have completed a bachelor's degree in speech-language pathology with specific undergraduate course work.
-Some provision is made for students with degrees in related fields following the completion of undergraduate course work in speech-language pathology and audiology.
+Applicants must be working toward a bachelor's degree in speech-language pathology or completion of undergraduate course work in speech-language pathology and audiology.
 PROGRAM OF STUDY Thirty-six (36) semester hours of acceptable graduate credit are required to complete the Master of Science degree in speech-language pathology.
-These hours include twelve (12) core courses, one elective, and a culminating comprehensive examination or six core courses, four electives, and a culminating thesis.
-Students in the program must maintain a grade point average of 3.0 in all graduate courses.
+These hours include twelve (12) core courses, one elective, and a culminating comprehensive examination or twelve core courses, 6 thesis credits, and a culminating thesis.
+Students must also complete an average of 22-27 semester hours of on- and off-campus clinical experiences to meet certification and licensure requirements and are referred to their individual plans of study for more information.
+Students in the program must maintain a grade point average of 3.0 in all academic courses.
 No credit is allowed toward a graduate degree in courses in which a grade below C is earned.
+(Students are referred to the Speech-language Pathology Graduate Handbook for more information on clinic policies.)
 The program has two plans through which the program requirements are fulfilled.
-Thesis Plan Required courses (18 hours): SPPA 469, 503, 544, 545, 548, 560 Electives (minimum of 12 hours from the following): SPPA 498, 511, 515, 520, 540, 541, 542, 543, 547, 551, 555, 558, other approved course work in the area of specializations or related areas.
-Thesis (6 hours): SPPA 599.
+Thesis Plan Academic courses (34 hours): SPPA 503, 540, 541, 542, 543, 544, 545, 547, 548, 558, 560 Clinical Courses: SPPA 469, 549a, b and/or c Thesis (6 hours): SPPA 599.